dtolnay/cxx/README.md

-It would also be reasonable to mix and match, using CXX bridge for the 95% of your FFI that is straightforward and doing the remaining few oddball signatures the old fashioned way with bindgen and cbindgen, if for some reason CXX's static restrictions get in the way.
+It would also be reasonable to mix and match, using CXX bridge for the 95% of your FFI that is straightforward and doing the remaining few oddball signatures the old-fashioned way with bindgen and cbindgen, if for some reason CXX's static restrictions get in the way.
 Please file an issue if you end up taking this approach so that we know what ways it would be worthwhile to make the tool more expressive.